sunaku/enthium/README.md

-* Minus is on the index finger (just like comma, period, and semicolon) for consistent responsibility of word/sentence delimiting punctuation and for ease of access to the frequent `_` underscore in programming.
+* Minus is on the index finger (just like comma, period, and semicolon) for consistent responsibility of word/sentence delimiting punctuation and for ease of access to the frequent `_` underscore in programming, especially on row-staggered keyboards where its placement follows the left index finger's natural direction of extension, minimizing effort.

+* Slash and period allow rolling `/.`, `./`, and `../` filesystem paths.

 [weakened pinky fingers]: https://reddit.com/r/KeyboardLayouts/comments/1fy8nve/_/lqulnww/